Three questions we’re often asked here at uCheck are:

 The Disclosure and Barring Service (DBS) exists to help employers make safer recruitment decisions.

 DBS Checks disclose information that helps employers determine whether an applicant is suitable for a particular role.

-Our blog explains what a DBS Check shows, which cautions appear on a DBS Check, how long a caution lasts for, and how the caution filtering system works.
+Our blog explains what a DBS Check is, what it shows, which cautions appear on a DBS Check.
+We’ll also explain how long a caution lasts for, and how the caution filtering system works.

 DBS Checks: Busting the myths

 One of the most common misconceptions about DBS checks is that the result of a check is either a pass or fail.
 However, this isn’t the case.

 A DBS check will reveal information about your criminal record.
 If you don’t have a criminal record, the certificate will say so.
 If you do, the details will show on your certificate (but more about that later).